blindsidenetworks/oae-meetups/README.md

 This is an OAE backend module that provides integration with [BigBlueButton](http://bigbluebutton.org/) and allows group meetups (through web conferencing) in OAE.

-See https://github.com/oaeproject/Hilary if you'd like to use it.

 ## Before installing oae-meetups:
-Ensure that you are using the modified [3akai-ux](https://github.com/blindsidenetworks/3akai-ux) repo that has the oae-meetups ui.
+Ensure that you are using the modified [3akai-ux](https://github.com/blindsidenetworks/3akai-ux) repo that includes the meetups ui.

 The modified 3akai-ux repo follows the same setup and installation instructions available [here](https://github.com/oaeproject/Hilary).